What Exactly is Business Analytics?

 Earning an MBA in Business Analytics

-Current students and graduates of the Certificate in Business Analytics program have the option of transferring some of the credits earned to the MBA in Business Analytics.
+Current students and graduates of the Certificate in Business Analytics program have the option of transferring credits earned to the MBA in Business Analytics (link).
 The MBA in Business Analytics requires completion of all the courses included in the Graduate Certificate as well as seven core business classes and an elective.
 Students interested in this option should note:

-- Admission to the MBA in Business Analytics requires taking either the GMAT or the GRE and earning a score at or above our established minimums, as well as submission of three references and a current resume.
+- Admission to the MBA in Business Analytics requires taking either the GMAT or the GRE and earning a score at or above our established minimums, (link to selection criteria page) as well as submission of three references and a current resume.

-- Candidates for the MBA in Business Analytics who do not hold an undergraduate major or minor in Business will be required to complete Core- 1 requirements.
+- Candidates for the MBA in Business Analytics who do not hold an undergraduate major or minor in Business will be required to complete Foundation Knowledge requirements.